-The customer instructed us to design, build and install two Force Application Machines (FAM) for calibrating their new seats for the Jaguar XE.
+The customer instructed us to design, build and install two Force Application Machines (FAM) for calibrating their new seats for the Jaguar XE model.

-We had to design and build an on-line machine, which could be integrated into the Lear assembly track, be compliant with Delphi’s Occupant Classification Systems and meet the North American Seat Specifications.
+We had to design and build an on-line machine to be integrated into the Lear assembly track, be compliant with Delphi’s PODS system and meet the North American Seat Specifications.

 For traceability purposes, the Orion database is connected with the LEAR production software and is able to transmit all seat build information along with the test results of each component element of the seat.